Multi Academy Trust

 VCA group of schools run by a single academy trust.

 Multi Academy Trusts provide a structure for allowing academies to work together and works in a similar way to a hard federation.
-The Academy Trust manages more than one school each of which can have a separate governing body but the funding agreement for all the schools is held by the Trust.
+The Academy Trust manages more than one school each of which can have a separate governing board but the funding agreement for all the schools is held by the Trust.

 Diocesan Multi Academy Model